-But it has become a road that belongs to the past because the construction of a railway line to ferry tourists to the top has meant the road is now closed.
+It has become a road that belongs to the past because the construction of a railway line to ferry tourists to the top has meant the road is now closed.
 Or is it?

 Start in Clermont-Ferrand and take the D941-Avenue du Puy de Dôme out of town.
 The road rises straight out of town, climbing past shops and housing at first before leaving the urban confines with a series of wide hairpin bends.
 When the road straightens out at La Baraque keep going past the traffic lights and then at the Font de L’Arbre, turn right for the Puy de Dôme.

 From here you take matters into your own hands as the climb proper of the Puy de Dôme volcano cone starts.
 There’s a car park… and a gate with warning signs.
-Cyclists are not allowed to use the road but it seems to be tolerated or maybe just ignored if you go at the crack of dawn before the railway starts.
+Cyclists are not allowed to use the road but it seems to be tolerated or maybe just ignored if you go at the crack of dawn before the railway starts operating.
 From here it is about 4.5km at a steady 12%.

 The road to the top has been closed to cyclists for some time.
-In the past visiting tourists would assemble in the car park and then a large coach would ferry them up and the vehicle could be seen from afar as it spiralled up the cone, its windows reflecting the sunshine.
+In the past visiting tourists would assemble in the car park and then a large coach would ferry them up and down, the vehicle could be seen from afar as it spiralled up the cone, its windows reflecting the sunshine.

 The History, The Story